Victoria’s Secret Angel Elsa Hosk Stuns In A Blue Bikini On Instagram

 “How can people encourage such extreme thinness?” one fan wrote.
 “Elsa had a beautiful body but now she is disappearing right in front of us.
 Take care girl,” he said.

 Apart from the said photograph, Elsa treated her fans to another picture of herself wherein she was featured donning a stunning white dress that not only accentuated her figure but allowed her to make a style statement.
-The model paired the beautiful, strapless dress with matching white high heels, while she let her blond tresses down and opted for a diamond necklace to ramp up the glamour.
+The model paired the beautiful strapless dress with matching white high heels, while she let her blond tresses down and opted for a diamond necklace to ramp up the glamour.

 Per the caption, the picture was taken during the 26th annual amfAR Gala Cannes which was held at the fabled Hôtel du Cap on May 23.
 Within 30 minutes of going live, the post racked up 45,000 likes and more than 160 comments.

 Elsa also made headlines after making a stunning arrival in a dramatic purple feathered gown at the Sibyl premiere in Cannes.
 Per an article by The Daily Mail, the model’s stunning ensemble ensured that all eyes were on her at the event.